-To start with, I do a random sampling from the whole data set, and select out 22 sample data records for experiment, as can be seen in the Experiment table below.
+To start with, I do a random sampling from the whole data set and select 22 sample data records for the Experiment as shown in the table below.

-Next, you can use matlab or any other available data analysis tools to do the single factor variance analysis.
+Then, you can use Matlab or any other available data analysis tools to do a single factor variance analysis.
 Note that we set the significance level α, the probability of making a Type I error to be 0.05.

 The final result is as below.
-From the Variance analysis, we can see these three groups exhibit quite difference on Avg, thus we can specify an assumption — The sample groups difference is caused by the experiment sampling error.
+From the Variance analysis, we can see these three groups exhibit differently on Avg, thus we can specify an assumption — The sample groups difference is caused by the experiment sampling error.

-Thankfully, from the analysis above, I'll be able to pay more attention to those target users with a specified login frequency, be more clear with my goal and budget plan, also serve better for those high quality users.
+From the analysis above, I am able to pay more attention to those target users with a specified login frequency, focus my goal and budget plan, also serve better for those high-quality users.